-Section 16(a) of the Securities Exchange Act of 1934 requires our directors and executive officers, and persons who own more than ten percent of a registered class of our equity securities to file with the SEC and the NYSE initial reports of ownership and reports of changes in ownership of common stock and other equity securities of our company.
-Officers, directors and greater than ten percent stockholders are required by SEC regulations to furnish us with copies of all Section 16(a) forms they file.
+Section 16(a) of the Exchange Act requires our directors and executive officers, and persons who own more than ten percent of a registered class of our equity securities to file with the SEC initial reports of ownership and reports of changes in ownership of common stock and other equity securities of our company.

-To our knowledge, based solely on review of the copies of such reports furnished to us and written representations that no other reports were required, during the year ended December 31, 2008, all directors, executive officers and persons who beneficially own more than 10% of our common stock have complied with the reporting requirements of Section 16(a).
-SEC rules require us to disclose all known delinquent Section 16(a) filings by our officers, directors and ten percent stockholders.
+To our knowledge, based solely on review of the copies of such reports and written representations that no other reports were required, during the year ended December 31, 2009, all directors, executive officers and persons who beneficially own more than 10% of our common stock have complied with the reporting requirements of Section 16(a); except that one report, covering one transaction, was filed late by Mr. King; three reports, covering a total of three transactions relating to the grant of restricted stock, were filed late by Messrs.
+King and Hendrickson and Dr. Triche; and NHI failed to file one report relating to five transactions but did report the transaction in its year-end report on Form 5, which was not timely filed.